Cecil Callaghan: Interwar period

-Callaghan remained in the Citizens Militia Force and in this capacity commanded Field Artillery Brigades from 1920 to 1926, as well as working in his family's footwear business (which would earn him the nickname "Boots").
-From 1926, he was made temporary colonel and commander of the artillery of 2nd Division (a CMF unit at the time) for several years under the then Brigadier General Gordon Bennett.
-His rank made permanent, he commanded the 8th Infantry Brigade, another CMF unit, from 1934 to 1938.
+Callaghan remained in the Citizens Militia Force (CMF) and in this capacity commanded various field artillery brigades from 1920 to 1926, as well as working in his family's footwear business (which would earn him the nickname "Boots").
+In 1926, he was made temporary colonel and was made Commander, Royal Artillery (CRA) of the artillery of the 2nd Division (a CMF unit at the time) for several years under the then Brigadier General Gordon Bennett.
+His rank made permanent, he commanded the 8th Infantry Brigade, another CMF unit, from May 1934 to May 1938.

 Second World War

-Following the outbreak of the Second World War, Callaghan was returned to active service in the Royal Australian Artillery, promoted to brigadier, and assigned to command of the artillery of Eastern Command.
-When the 8th Division was formed in July 1940 as part of the Second Australian Imperial Force, he was made commander of its artillery.
-When the divisional commander, Major General Vernon Sturdee, was appointed Chief of General Staff following the death of General Sir Brudenell White in August 1940, Callaghan once again came under the command of Bennett (now a major general), the new divisional commander.
+Following the outbreak of the Second World War in September 1939, Callaghan was returned to active service in the Royal Australian Artillery, promoted to brigadier in November, and assigned as CRA of Eastern Command.
+When the 8th Division was formed in July 1940 as part of the Second Australian Imperial Force, he was made the division's CRA.
+When the divisional commander, Major General Vernon Sturdee, was appointed Chief of the General Staff (CGS) following the death of General Sir Brudenell White in August 1940, Callaghan once again came under the command of Bennett (now a major general), the new divisional commander.